-(THC) tipping point.
+hypothesize might be due to a failure to properly account for climatic disasters.
+Belaia et al. (2017) focus on the effect of incorporating the Atlantic Thermohaline Circulation (THC) tipping point.
 They, too find that risk aversion is of less importance compared with other factors: "the assumption of higher risk aversion neither changes the near-term policy in a qualitatively meaningful way nor does it affect the THC dynamics to any great extent" (Belaia et al., 2017).
-Underplaying extreme climatic events may indeed be the root cause for the relatively low role of risk aversion, something that holds both in finance and with climatic events.7
+Models exist in both finance and climate economics in which the potential for future catastrophic events, though deemed highly unlikely and unseen to date, would lead to significant impacts on current valuations.

 DICE itself incorporates the costs of climatic disasters (Nordhaus, 2013, 2016).
-In particular, ever since the 1999 version of DICE, the willingness to avoid "catastrophic" damages has accounted for around two-thirds of total economic damages (Kopp et al., 2016).
+In particular, ever since the 1999 version of DICE, "catastrophic" damages have accounted for around two-thirds of total economic damages forecast by the model (Kopp et al., 2016).
 Nordhaus and Boyer (2000) incorporate risk based on an expert survey, asking scientists and economists to assess the probability of a "Great Depression"-size 25% loss of global income due to global average temperatures increasing by 3°C and 6°C (Nordhaus, 1994).
 That said, DICE, and integrated assessment models like it are simply not equipped to reflect the costs of distant tipping points like the THC.
-The tipping point occurs too far in the future to matter to today's policy decisions, in part because of discounting, in part because of lack of inertia built into the model (Belaia et al., 2017).9
+The tipping point occurs too far in the future to matter to today's policy decisions, in part because of discounting, in part because of lack of inertia built into the model (Belaia et al., 2017).

-One important lesson to take from prior attempts to build on DICE or introduce alternative models, also echoed by the National Academy of Sciences (2017), is the importance of 'keeping it simple'.110 DICE has long set the standard for climate-economy modeling because of its simplicity.
+One important lesson to take from prior attempts to build on DICE or introduce alternative models, also echoed by the National Academy of Sciences (2017), is the importance of 'keeping it simple'.
+DICE has long set the standard for climate-economy modeling because of its simplicity.
 The core of the model has fewer than 20 equations (Nordhaus and Sztorc, 2013).
 Implementations of Epstein-Zin utility functions typically do not lend themselves to this level of simplicity, ease of use, and transparency.
 It also means DICE needs to cut corners.
 In fact, Nordhaus and Sztorc (2013) cite Epstein and Zin (Epstein and Zin, 1989, 1991), but only while warning not to confuse a CRRA utility as representing risk aversion explicitly.
 The implementation of DICE reverts to the CRRA utility function.

 In keeping with this missive for simplicity, we introduce an optimal control problem employing a discrete-time binomial tree model.
-This approach will be intensely familiar to financial economists, who employ such trees in many financial-economic modeling applications (see Cox, Ross and Rubinstein (1979) for an early example).
-We build on a
+This approach will be familiar to financial

-7 For the former, see references in footnote 4.
+&lt;sup>6 For the former, see references in footnote 3.
 For the latter, see, e.g., Barro (2015), Weitzman (2007b, 2009), and Wagner and Weitzman (2015).

-8 See Kopp et al. (2016) for a discussion and critique of this methodology.
-See e.g. Brock and Hansen(2017), Burke et al. (2016), Convery and Wagner (2015), Pindyck (2013), Stern (2013), and Wagner and Weitzman (2015) for extensive discussions and critiques of prior treatments of risk and uncertainty in climate-economic models in general and U.S. SCC calculations in particular.
+&lt;sup>7 See Kopp et al. (2016) for a discussion and critique of this methodology.
+See e.g. Brock and Hansen (2017), Burke et al. (2016), Convery and Wagner (2015), Kaufman (2012), Pindyck (2013), Stern (2013), and Wagner and Weitzman (2015) for extensive discussions and critiques of prior treatments of risk and uncertainty in climate-economic models in general and U.S. SCC calculations in particular.
 See Weitzman (2015) for a direct response to Nordhaus's (2013) book-length entry into this debate, and, in turn, Nordhaus's (2015) review of Wagner and Weitzman (2015).
-Golosov et al. (2014), among others, pursues another extension of standard climate-economy models, employing a dynamic stochastic general-equilibrium (DSGE) model, while still relying on a CRRA utility function.
+Golosov et al. (2014), among others, pursues another extension of standard climate-economy models, employing a dynamic stochastic generalequilibrium (DSGE) model, while still relying on a CRRA utility function.

-9 See Nordhaus (1991) for an early discussion of the effects of inertia in climate economics, Lemoine and Rudik (2017) for a theoretical exploration, and especially Mastrandrea and Schneider (2001) for a comprehensive discussion of the implications.
+&lt;sup>8 See Nordhaus (1991) for an early discussion of the effects of inertia in climate economics, Lemoine and Rudik (2017) for a theoretical exploration, and especially Mastrandrea and Schneider (2001) for a comprehensive discussion of the implications.